mulka/ploverwiki/Installation-Guide.md

          - [Other Approaches](#other-approaches)
 - [Setting up my machine](#setting-up-my-machine)

+## Troubleshooting

+If you get stuck, see the [troubleshooting guide](https://github.com/openstenoproject/plover/wiki/Troubleshooting:-Common-Issues) or ask for help on the [Plover Discord Server](https://discord.gg/0lQde43a6dGmAMp2) or in the [steno community](https://github.com/openstenoproject/plover/wiki/Links-to-the-Steno-Community).

 ## Select a version

 Unsure which version to download?
 You have a few options, depending on your needs: